A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraints 2: BCG ICL

-Finally, we convert the light distribution to a mass distribution with the mass-to-light ratio of the Sun ($M_{\rm R,\,AB}=4.60$) in the R-band from \citet{Willmer2018}.
-We use this mass distribution to compute the associated lensing potential by fast Fourier transform, and we obtain the other lensing quantities by deriving this potential.
+based on the estimation of $\psi$, we obtain the other lensing quantities by deriving them once for the deflection and twice for the magnification matrix.
 These quantities can then be rescaled with the stellar mass-to-light ratio of the BCG and the ICL in units of the Sun mass-to-light ratio to match the correct mass.
 As \citet{Montes2014} and \citet{Montes2018} found a gradient of colour and metallicity with radius in HFF clusters, implying a varying mass-to-light ratio, we split the MGE parametrisation into multiple MGE models.
-Each of these MGE models has a distinct mass-to-light ratio, which allows for a variation of the mass-to-light ratio of the whole component, the flexibility of which depends on the number of MGE models considered.
-The case of maximal flexibility, which is one MGE model per Gaussian function used in the overall representation, follows the approach presented by \citet{Collett2018}.
+Each of these MGE models has a distinct mass-to-light ratio, allowing variation in the mass-to-light ratio of the whole component, with the flexibility depending on the number of MGE models considered.
+The case of maximal flexibility, with one MGE model per Gaussian function in the overall representation, follows the approach presented by \citet{Collett2018}.